jfinnis/better-type-hover/README.md

 - [ ] Configure how to treat large interface declarations: Fold some lines or maybe show it all but make the popup scrollable
 - [ ] Handle that a nested type is e.g. `style?: StyleHTMLAttributes<HTMLDivElement> & CSSProperties;`.
 Currently, it only expands the left-most (`StyleHTMLAttributes<HTMLDivElement>` in this case)
+- [ ] reindent declaration in case it is nested